 - Committed to interdisciplinary teaching and research, both within the School of Architecture and across the university.

-- Addressing important societal issues facing the built environment, urbanization, energy and resource consumption, transportation, healthy living, diversity, and equity.
+- Addressing important societal issues facing the built environment including urbanization, energy and resource consumption, transportation, healthy living, and resilient and sustainable futures.

 FOLLOW US